Alccemist/ArcheanScreens/README.md

 # ArcheanScreens
 For the game "Archean" — no longer updated.
-Poorly organized code and probably unoptimized.
+Poorly organized and certainly unoptimized.
 This was simply to break me into XenonCode and screens for visualizing information.
 Now time to move onto better — and cleaner — things.

 # Key Features